CapTen101/VLC-docs/support/faq/faqwindows.rst

 **Why can't VLC use CoreAVC, FFDshow, AC3filter, etc. codecs?**

 VLC only uses built-in codecs and as such, it doesn't support VfW or DirectShow APIs for codecs.
 However, you are free to hack the source and use it, though; for example it is possible to make VLC into a directshow filter.

-But you support DMO (Direct Media Object) module for WMV video and WMA audio WMV and WMA are exceptions to this external codec support.

 File and Media Format Compatibility
 +++++++++++++++++++++++++++++++++++